-- It was formed from the solar nebula (a collection of gas and dust clouds in the outer space) through accretion (particles accumulation into a massive object through the gravitational attraction of more matter).
+- It was formed from the solar nebula (a collection of gas and dust clouds in outer space) through accretion (particles accumulation into a massive object through the gravitational attraction of more matter).

-- The early atmosphere of the Earth and then the oceans were probably created by the release of the volcanic gases.
+- The early atmosphere of the Earth and then the oceans were probably created by the release of volcanic gases.

 - It is believed that there was no oxygen in the early atmosphere of the Earth.

-- Moon is thought to be formed by the collision of the early Earth with a giant body named as “Theia”, which had the size of a planet.
+- Moon is thought to be formed by the collision of the early Earth with a giant body named “Theia”, which had the size of a planet.

 - Between 3.2 and 2.4 billion years ago, the photosynthetic organisms appeared that started the atmosphere to be enriched with oxygen.